-Today’s post celebrates the happy birthday anniversary of former Michigan football coach and athletic administrator Fritz Crisler.
-Herbert Orin “Fritz” Crisler was born on this day in 1899 in Earlville, Illinois.
-After graduation from high school, Fritz Crisler enrolled at The University of Chicago where he became an outstanding athlete for Alanzo Stagg’s Chicago Maroons.
-When he graduated from Chicago, Crisler left with a degree, some varsity letters and the nickname “Fritz.”
-So, Fritz decided to giving coaching a try.
+Today’s post remembers the passing of former Michigan football coach and athletic administrator Fritz Crisler.
+Herbert Orin “Fritz” Crisler died on this day in 1982 in Ann Arbor at the age of eighty-three.
+Crisler was born in Earlville, Illinois in 1899.
+After graduating from high school, Fritz Crisler enrolled at The University of Chicago where he became an outstanding athlete for Amos Alanzo Stagg’s Chicago Maroons.
+When he graduated, Crisler left with a degree, some varsity letters and the nickname “Fritz.”
+Coach Stagg invited his young star to giving coaching a try.
 After fifty-years in sports, Crisler become a legend!

-Crisler’s teams won two conference championships (1943 and 1947).
+Crisler’s teams won two conference championships (1943 and 1947) and a National Championship in 1947.
 The Wolverines finished fourth once (1939) and third once (1942) during Crisler’s tenure.
 However, they mostly finished second (six times) when they weren’t winning the conference championship.

 The demanding Crisler had a knack for bringing out the best in his players.
 He coached ten different players who earned All-American honors including Tom Harmon who did it twice (1939 and 1940).